jrihon/thesis/chapters/00_chapter/00_section_02.typ

 q_2 cos phi_2 = sqrt(frac(2,5)) sum^4_(j=0) z_j cos(frac(4 pi j, 5)) #h(2em) ; #h(2em)
 q_2 sin phi_2 = - sqrt(frac(2,5)) sum^4_(j=0) z_j sin(frac(4 pi j, 5))
 $<eq-cp-five-membered>
 @eq-cp-five-membered gives us the puckering coordinates we can use to represented the abstracted conformation of a five-membered ring.
 The keen observer might have noticed the recurrence of the parameters $q$ and $phi$.
-It is because these values, or coordinate as we tend to name them, relate to the same semantics as with the AS formalism.
+It is because these values - or coordinate as we tend to name them - relate to the same semantics as with the AS formalism.
-However, because the CP formalism is able to generalise the way it calculates the puckering of a cyclic molecule for any $n$-membered ring - as we will see later -, we denote the multitude of puckering parameters by an integer $m$.
+However, because the CP formalism is able to generalise the way it calculates the puckering of a cyclic molecule for any $n$-membered ring, we denote the multitude of puckering parameters by an integer $m$.
 //
 //
 //